symblai/symbl-docs/javascript-sdk/tutorials/get-realtime-transcription-js-sdk.md

 ### Actions

-You can specify different actions to happen during the call. you will define just one, which defines an email which Symbl will use to send a summary email of the conversation to.
+You can specify different actions to happen during the call.
+You will define just one, which defines an email which Symbl will use to send a summary email of the conversation to.